microsoft/vscode-docs/docs/languages/CSS.md

 Under the covers we interpret `node-sass` or `lessc` as an external task runner exposing exactly one task: the transpiling of Sass/Less files into CSS files.
 The command we run is `node-sass styles.scss > styles.css` or `lessc styles.less > styles.css`.

 ### Step 4: Run the Build Task
-As this is the only task in the file you can execute it by simply pressing `kb(workbench.action.tasks.build)` (run Build Task).
+As this is the only task in the file you can execute it by simply pressing `kb(workbench.action.tasks.build)` (Run Build Task).
 At this point you will see an additional file show up in the file list `style.css`.

 The sample Sass/Less file did not have any compile problems, so by running the task all that happened was a corresponding `styles.css` file was created.

 ## Automating Sass/Less compilation
-Lets take things a little further and automate Sass/Less compilation with VS Code.
+Let's take things a little further and automate Sass/Less compilation with VS Code.
 We can do so with the same task runner integration as before, but with a few modifications.

 ### Step 1: Install Gulp and some plug-ins
 We will use [Gulp](http://gulpjs.com/) to create a task that will automate Sass/Less compilation.
 We will also use the [gulp-sass](https://www.npmjs.com/package/gulp-sass) plug-in to make things a little easier.
 The Less plug-in is [gulp-less](https://www.npmjs.com/package/gulp-less).